Arikara War: Background

-When Lewis and Clark reached Arikara settlements in 1804, the inhabitants did not show hostility to the expedition.
-In 1806, during a trip to the United States capital, the Arikara leader Chief Ankedoucharo died.
-Ankedoucharo died of natural causes, but it was widely believed among the Arikara that he was deliberately murdered by Americans.
-Later, as a result of the growing activity of fur trading companies, contact between Arikara and white merchants became more frequent, and skirmishes eventually followed.
-At the start of 1823, the Arikara "attacked the Missouri Fur Company's Fort Recovery [a trading post for the Sioux] and killed two traders".
+Relations between the United States and the Arikara commenced in 1804.
+Initially, the relations were amicable.
+In 1806, Ankedoucharo, an Arikara leader, died during a trip to the United States capital.
+Although the U.S. claimed that his death was from natural causes, the Arikara widely believed that Ankedoucharo was deliberately murdered by U.S. citizens.
+In subsequent years, contact between the Arikara and White Americans increased as a result of the growing activity of corporations engaged in the international fur trade.
+In early 1823, the Arikara attacked a corporate fort belonging to the Missouri Fur Company, killing two U.S. citizens.

-The Sioux, both Yankton and Yanktonai east of the Missouri and Lakota on the west side, had for long been at war with the Arikara, interrupted by short truces on Sioux terms.
-The Arikaras in question were living in a double village on the west shore of the Missouri, six or seven miles (about 10 km) upstream from the mouth of Grand River.
-A small creek separated the two fortified villages of earth lodges, each with a heavy frame of wood.
+The Arikara had poor relations with the Western Dakota and Lakota Sioux, two stronger Indigenous nations along its borders.
+The Arikara involved in the war were living in two communities on the west shore of the Missouri River located approximately six miles upstream from the mouth of Grand River, and a small creek separated the two fortified communities of Arikara homes.

 The causes of the war are not well recorded, but the trading relationship of the Arikara with white traders was certainly a factor.
 The Arikara lived in permanent settlements for most of the year where they farmed, fished and hunted buffalo on the surrounding plains.
 However, this was insufficient to sustain them and they relied on being a center of trade with neighboring tribes to survive.
 William Henry Ashley's expedition to directly acquire furs and pelts cut out the Arikara in their role as trading middle-men and was thus a direct threat to their livelihood.
 There was also the issue of their desire to have a trading post on their territory so that they could have easy access to manufactured goods.
 They resented the fact that their long-time enemies, the Sioux, had such posts, but they did not.
 Ashley had been asked to set up a trading post when he was in the area in 1822.
 Not wishing to limit his operations by having to maintain a permanent base, Ashley instead promised the Arikara that he would have the goods they asked for shipped to them directly from St. Louis.
 Ashley had not made good this promise at the time of his 1823 expedition, and possibly never intended to.
 The death of Ankedoucharo was probably not a direct cause of the war, but it did add to the general resentment.